enaon/eucWatch/tools/hackme/readme.md

 >**NOTICE:**
 >
-><del>**Do not** use this how-to if your P8's about screen reports TON as a model number. </del>  @fanoush made an TON5 compatible 1st step bootloader, use the file step1-TON5-xx at the first step for TON5 models.
+><del>**Do not** use this how-to if your P8's about screen reports TON as a model number. </del>  @fanoush made an TON5 compatible 1st step bootloader, use the file step1-TON5-xx at the first step for TON5 models.</del> TON5 is now compatible with the same 1st-step file.

 ## Install espruino on the P8 smart watch: